FLOC Officers & Board of Directors

 Ronald Baldonado serves as in-house counsel for Apollo Insurance Solutions Group LP, a subsidiary of Apollo Global Management, Inc., which is a global alternative asset management firm.
 Ronald's practice primarily focuses on providing legal support in connection with investment management services for certain insurance company clients.
 Previously, Ronald served as Senior Associate General Counsel for a subsidiary of a leading multinational investment bank and financial services company that specializes in fix & flip residential lending.

 Ronald began his legal career in insurance defense litigation at small and mid-sized law firms before transitioning to in-house real estate finance attorney roles.
 He graduated from the University of California, Irvine with a Bachelor of Arts in Criminology, Law & Society and received his Juris Doctor from the University of Nevada, Las Vegas.
 Ronald is a founding board member of the Filipino-American Lawyers of Orange County (FLOC).

 Michael Caoile is an associate at Resnick & Louis, P.C.
 His work focuses on insurance defense.
+Previously, Michael served as in-house counsel for a national insurance company.
 Prior to civil litigation, Michael worked in the areas of immigration and special education law.

-He graduated from Whittier Law School in 2017.
+He received his Juris Doctor from Whittier Law School in 2017.
 Michael served as president of the Asian Pacific American Law Student Association.
 Michael is licensed to practice law in California and Nevada.

-Michael was born in Pampanga, Philippines and grew up in Las Vegas, Nevada before moving to Orange County.
-In his free time he likes to cook and watch Formula 1.
+Michael was born in Pampanga, Philippines and grew up in Guam and Las Vegas, Nevada before moving to Orange County.
+In his free time he likes to cook and watch basketball.